sunnybharne/.dotfiles/README.md

 # Dotfiles Setup

 ## Overview
 This project automates the setup of development environment configurations using a dotfiles repository.
-The script creates symbolic links for configuration files, installs necessary dependencies via Homebrew, and ensures smooth integration with Zsh, Tmux, and Neovim.
+The script creates symbolic links for configuration files, installs necessary dependencies via Homebrew, and ensures smooth integration with **Zsh, Tmux, Neovim, and iTerm2**.

 ## Features
 - Symlinks dotfiles to the home directory